Complexity Gaming: Sale to Jerry Jones (2017–2024)

 In 2017, the team was purchased by Dallas Cowboys owner Jerry Jones and real estate investor John Goff and relocated to Frisco, Texas.
 Lake remained CEO of the team as part of the deal, while fellow cofounder Jason Bass sold his stake in the team.
 In 2019, GameStop sponsored a new headquarters and training facility in The Star, a complex that also acts as the training center for the Dallas Cowboys NFL team.

 On March 1, 2018, Complexity added the Rocket League team of Metsanauris, Mognus, and al0t (formerly members of the esports team Method).

 In October 2019, they collaborated with Luke Millanta to create a collection of Complexity-branded Counter-Strike: Global Offensive weapon skins.

-Reacquisition by Lake (2024–present)
+Reacquisition by Lake and shutdown (2024–2026)

 On March 1, 2024, GameSquare Holdings announced the sale of Complexity Gaming to Global Esports Properties, an investor group led by Complexity's founder and CEO Jason Lake, for $10.36 million, pending TSXV approval.
 The sale followed GameSquare's approval of its merger with FaZe Clan just days prior.
 The deal included an initial payment of $75,000 and a seller-financed note of approximately $9.61 million, with GameSquare entitled to 50% of proceeds from any equity raised by Global Esports in excess of $500,000.

 Complexity would leave Counter-Strike on August 19, 2025, due to financial issues.
 Four of their five players moved to Passion UA, an organization owned by Ukrainian soccer player Oleksandr Zinchenko.

+In a September 23, 2026 video on X (formerly Twitter), Lake announced that Complexity had shut down.
+The process to wind down the organization's operations began sometime in late 2025 following the exit of the Counter-Strike team.
+The Complexity intellectual property was transferred back to GameSquare Holdings as a result.